rerrorctf/ret/README.md

   - This is what you would like the script created by `rctf pwn` to be called.
   - The default is `go.py` and is chosen to be short and not clash with any common imports as per https://github.com/rerrorctf/rctf/blob/main/config/config.go#L16

-- `monitorwebhook`
-  - This is the discord webhook url you would like to use to post `rctf monitor` events.
-  - _This is most likely a private server you have setup for the purpose of recieiving these notifications to avoid spamming others_
-  - The default is `""` because by default this is not enabled as per https://github.com/rerrorctf/rctf/blob/main/config/config.go#L17

 Here is an example config:

 ```